kaist-cp/view-hw/README.md

 # Revamping Hardware Persistency Models (View-based and Axiomatic Persistency Models for Intel-x86 and ARMv8)

-This supplementary material provides mechanized proofs, a model checker and the paper's appendix.
+This supplementary material provides mechanized proofs and a model checker mentioned in the paper.

 ## Mechanized proofs